Nexmo/nexmo-developer/_documentation/en/concepts/guides/glossary.md

 ## Conversation API

-The [Conversation API](/conversation/overview) provides an API to enable you to build applications based on Conversations.
-Conversations are containers that provide a way to store communications between logged in users.
-For example a Conversation can store a messaging history and, through [custom events](/client-sdk/custom-events), other data such as an order history.
+The [Conversation API](/conversation/overview) enables you to build applications based on Conversations.
+[Conversations](/conversation/concepts/conversation) are containers that provide a way to store communications between logged in users.
+For example a Conversation can store a messaging history and, using [custom events](/client-sdk/custom-events), details of other interactions such as all the orders placed by a specific user.

 ## Dashboard